Immediate action rapid deployment

-Immediate action rapid deployment (IARD) is a police tactic where first responders, typically regular officers, actively confront a developing high-risk crisis.
+Immediate action rapid deployment (IARD) or rapid deployment, is a police tactic where first responders, typically regular police officers, actively confront a developing high-risk crisis.
 This is opposed to first responders acting to assemble a cordon around the crisis zone and then waiting for specialized special response units to spearhead a resolution.

 IARD seeks to combat crimes which are generally the purview of special response units, but where special response units may not arrive in time to preserve the lives or property of victims.

 Description

 IARD is used to confront aggressive criminals who pose an immediate and life-threatening threat to public safety.
-These include violent criminals armed with personal weapons or in possession of bombs or weapons of mass destruction.
+These include violent criminals armed with personal weapons, including firearms or bombs.
 Confronting these criminals is especially important when the crisis occurs in public spaces, public facilities or utilities, or other venues with large populations.

 First responders are tasked with aggressively prosecuting a resolution to the crisis.
 They must swiftly locate and close in on threats, neutralizing them at the earliest opportunity.
 To do so they may be required to move through unsecured areas, past injured or panicked victims.
 Responders may, at their discretion, assist affected individuals.

 IARD authorizes first responders to be proactive and disrupt a crime before criminals become "active shooters."
 IARD shares characteristics with active shooter response procedures.